On this page

 The email we created used the dynamic content coupon codes twice in the email: once in the subject line and once in the actual email.
 It was a bit like this: Awesome … and kind of spooky!

 Picture this: Rachel receives our email and leans over her cubicle to Matt.

 Rachel: “Did you get that discount from [insert your brand name]?”

 Matt: “Nope, what’s the discount?”
 Jimmy overhears

 Jimmy: “It’s a discount on [insert products here].
 The code is [insert dynamic coupon], just head to domain.com to grab the deal.”

-3. Show me the money: measuring the viral effects
+3. Show me the money: measuring the viral marketing effects

 Next morning I logged into Google Analytics to see how the campaign went.
 It went really well.
 Christmas-came-early well!
 Here are some results: